Your Guide to Aspirating

 Filler viscosity, cohesivity and G prime affect the flow of the filler.
 The higher the G prime for instance, the less likely a positive aspirate.
 This is because the thick dermal filler will obstruct the hub, making it less likely that blood can enter.

 Some filler syringe plungers easily fall off during aspiration, making it difficult to do well.

 What actually happens when you get a positive aspirate?

 Getting a positive aspirate means you will see blood in the needle hub.
 This is why looking at the hub of the needle during aspiration is crucial.
 New injectors sometimes forget this part whilst trying to get used to the process.

-2. Remember not to inject the filler.
+2. Remember not to inject the filler

-3. Calmly take out the needle.
+3. Calmly withdraw the needle

 4. Firmly press the area for at least 2-3 minutes to prevent blood leakage from the vessel and bruise formation.